albertgedeon/AlbertReactNative/README.md

 How to run project

+First Install packages

+cd  AlbertReactNative/RNMobile
+npm install
+cd ios
+pod install

 Run instructions for iOS:

+cd AlbertReactNative/RNMobile
-    • cd AlbertReactNative/RNMobile && react-native run-ios
+react-native run-ios

-    - or -
+or
-    • Open RNMobile/ios/RNMobile.xcworkspace in Xcode or run "xed -b ios"
-    • Hit the Run button
+Open RNMobile/ios/RNMobile.xcworkspace in Xcode or run "xed -b ios" and Hit the Run button

-  Run instructions for Android:
-    • Have an Android emulator running (quickest way to get started), or a device connected.
-    • cd AlbertReactNative/RNMobile && react-native run-android
+This project does not have a graphing package/native module for Android